cartermak/CSCI_2270_Project/save_experimenting/notes.md

   - It includes code which demonstrates reading and writing binary data from a struct to a file and then recalling it!!
   - And it works!
 Okay, it seems to core dump somewhere around the destructor, but still!
   - And I've tested it on an ENTIRE CLASS and it works!!!

+- [This](http://www.cplusplus.com/reference/cstdio/remove/) is a good source for how to delete a file; it's pretty easy.
+- [This](https://stackoverflow.com/questions/478075/creating-files-in-c) is a good source for how to save a file; it's even easier